Consensus-Based Dantzig-Wolfe Decomposition: Preliminaries

 Let $M > 0$ be an upper bound on the absolute values of the components of $\pi$.
-We show in Lemma \ref{lem:bound_dual_components} that we can pick $M$ to be finite and polynomial in the entries of the data.
+We show in Lemma \ref{lem:bound_dual_components} that we can pick $M$ to be finite and polynomial in the entries of the data and get an equivalent dual problem.
+We will need this constant when proving bounds on optimality gaps.
 For notational convenience in the proof of Lemma \ref{lem:bound_dual_components}, let $A$ be the horizontal concatenation of the $N$ matrices $A_n$ and let $c$ represent the concatenation of the cost vectors $\{c_n\}_{n=1}^N$.
 For an index set $J$, let $A_J$ be a matrix formed by columns $j \in J$ of $A$ and $c_J$ be a vector formed by components $j \in J$ of $c$.
 Let $B \in \mathcal{B}$ be an index set of the columns of $A$ representing a basis, so that $A_B$ is an invertible submatrix of $A$, where $\mathcal{B}$ is the set of all possible bases.
 Let $\mathcal{N}_B$ be the remaining indices not in $B$.
 Finally, let $e$ be the vector of all ones of appropriate size and $e_j$ be the vector of all zeros with a one in the $j^{th}$ component.